• Skip to primary navigation

 1. Preheat the oven to 350°F and line a large baking pan with parchment paper.

 2. Add the veggie broth to a pan and heat over medium.
-Add the diced white onion and sauté until translucent, about 5 minutes Set aside.
+Once it’s warm, add in the diced white onion and sauté everything until it’s translucent, about 5 minutes.
+Set aside.

-3. Add the chopped walnuts and rolled oats to a food process and pulse until a coarse meal forms.
+3. Add the chopped walnuts and rolled oats to a food processor and pulse until a coarse meal forms.
 Transfer to a large mixing bowl.

-4. Next, add the drained and rinsed lentils, beets, carrots, cilantro, diced white onion, garlic, flaxseed, sriracha, tamari lite, and lime juice.
-Pulse until the mixture is minced and well combined.
+4. Next, add the drained and rinsed lentils, beets, carrots, cilantro, diced white onion, garlic, flaxseed, sriracha, tamari lite, and lime juice to the bowl.
+Pulse everything until the mixture is minced and well combined.
 It should look like a thick red paste without any large visible lumps.
 Transfer to the mixing bowl with the oat and walnut crumble and stir to combine.

 5. Form balls out of the mixture with your hands, adding about 2 Tablespoons to each ball, and place on the lined baking pan.
 You should have about 20 beet balls when finished.

-6. Bake for 45-50 minutes, or until the beet balls are golden brown underneath and firm to the touch.
+6. Bake the beet balls for 45-50 minutes, or until the beet balls are golden brown underneath and firm to the touch.

 7. While the balls are cooking, prepare your spicy tahini dressing by adding tahini, filtered water, nutritional yeast, Sriracha, and lemon juice to a high speed blender and blending until well combined.
-Alternatively, mix by hand with a fork until smooth.
+Alternatively, mix everything by hand with a fork until it’s smooth and creamy.

-8. Remove from the oven and allow to cool before serving.
+8. Remove the beet balls from the oven and allow them to cool before serving.
 Serve with spicy tahini dressing, fresh cilantro, and black sesame seeds.

-9. Store in an airtight container for 3-4 days and freeze for long term storage.
+9. Store the beet balls in an airtight container for 3-4 days and freeze for long term storage.

 • Prep Time: 30 mins